-Bowed legs are a condition where the legs appear to bend outwardly around or below the knees, even if the ankles are together.
-A child can be born with bowed legs or can develop the condition over time.
+Genu varum, otherwise known as bowed legs, is a condition where the legs bend outwardly around or below the knees, even when the ankles are together.

-We also see patients with bowed legs caused by rickets.
-Rickets is when the bones are weakened, usually due to a severe lack of vitamin D. Other causes of bowed legs include bone fractures that were treated but didn’t heal properly and abnormally developed bones.
+Bowed legs can be caused by rickets, too.
+Rickets occurs when the bones are soft and weak, usually due to a severe lack of vitamin D. Other causes of bowed legs include bone fractures that were treated but didn’t heal properly and abnormally developed bones.

-Condoleeza is a 13-year-old girl from Kenya that suffered from severely bowed legs.
-We met her during a mobile clinic near her home.
-When she was little, her dad thought that she was born with rickets and that she would be healed as she grew older.
-But, she didn’t get better.
-Thankfully, Condeleeza (Condi) received surgery at CURE Kenya to straighten her legs.
-When Condi returned home, word spread of her transformation, which led two other children with treatable disabilities to CURE Kenya for treatment!
+Condoleeza is a 13-year-old girl from Kenya that suffers from severely bowed legs.
+CURE met her during a mobile clinic near her home.
+When she was little, her dad thought she was born with rickets and would heal as she grew older.

-Children that grow up with bowed legs can have a hard time in school.
-They are often stared at and bullied by their peers.
-In fact, if they have to walk a long distance to get to school, the child may stop attending.
-This happened to Condoleeza, and she struggled in school.
-She started school late because of the distance and had a hard time focusing on her studies due to the distraction of her condition.
-Since her surgery, things have changed!
-She is encouraged and does not want to miss school!
+Children that grow up with bowed legs often have a hard time in school.
+If they have to walk a long distance to get to school, the child may stop attending.
+Condi started school late because of the distance and had a hard time focusing on her studies due to the distraction of her condition.

-One of the beautiful things about CURE is that it allows everyone to participate in the life-transforming surgeries that are provided daily at the CURE hospitals all around the world.
-You don’t need to be able to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to take part in the life-changing and life-saving work that is done.
-But with this said, having an understanding of the conditions CURE treats does allow a deeper appreciation of just how important the work your donation is enabling the CURE staff to do!
+One of the beautiful things about CURE is that it allows everyone to participate in the life-transforming surgeries provided daily at CURE hospitals worldwide.
+You don’t need to understand words like bilateral, ventricle, genu valgum, congenital, or cerebral-spinal fluid to take part in the life-changing and life-saving work that is done.
+But with this said, having an understanding of the conditions CURE treats does allow a deeper appreciation of just how important your donation is.